sailplatform/caliper-python/README.rst

 * requests -- (Apache 2 licensed)

-* tox -- (soft-dependency used only for tests, MIT licensed)
+* tox, discover -- (soft-dependency used only for tests, MIT licensed)

 To work with the `caliper-python` bundle (maintain, use, run tests) you'll need to have these third-party packages in your local Python environment.